Sosman1992/Reverse_Engineering_Week-3_Lab_report/README.md

 namely `ExitProcess`. and lastly using Resource Hacker tool to check whether this file has certain resources associated with it; nonetheless no resource was showned.

+lab 03-3 popped up and then SVC.host popped below it and then lab03-3 disappeared You will get the malware to install by running dll32. by rebooting the systemu can find the dll if its loaded by any process